xiaoyazz/remember-me/README.md

 # Remember Me

 Supporting Alzheimer's care with personalized digital assistance.
-An group project for BearHacks 2025.
+A group project for BearHacks 2025.

 ---